mit-pdos/go-nfsd/osdi21-artifact/README.md

 Compare `fig/bench.png` to Figure 16 in the paper.
 The absolute performance numbers were included manually in the graph; you can easily find the numbers by looking at `data/bench.data` and looking at the "linux" column.
-This benchmark seems to reproduce poorly in a VM, particularly the largefile workload.
+We made a mistake and misconfigured this benchmark; with the fixed configuration, both file systems perform better and GoNFS gets better performance than Linux.
+This seems to be because it is able to take advantage of a much larger batch write size than the Linux NFS server.
+For the camera-ready version of the paper we already plan to expand the evaluation to better explain the performance on this microbenchmark (we may still be running Linux in a way that gets lower performance).

 Compare `fig/scale.png` to Figure 17 in the paper.
 The scaling should be roughly the same, although if you don't have enough cores (or don't allocate them to the